Martijnde/SDC-Project-4-Advanced-Image-Recognition-Processing/README.md

 * Implement region of interest (ROI)

 I found it very hard to round the lines of the curvature + printing them, this was also the case for the offset numbers.

+### Thanks and credits:

+I want to thank and add credits to the following great classmates for their overall help and support: Indra den Bakker, Jeroen Walta, Mikel Bobar-Irazar, Carlos Fernandes and Kyle Stewart-Frantz!!

+What's next?

+My aim is to combine this pipeline with a new one I have to build for Project 5, the aim of the next project is to detect other vehicles on the road.
+I will do this by using deep learning to build a neural network to detect the other vehicles on the road next to the lane line finding!

 ###Fun